 After an introductory video, viewing various mantraps, the remains of an American tank and numerous bomb craters, you will spend the next hour exploring the maze of tunnels to see how the Viet Cong survived in this underground network.

-In the afternoon, visit the Reunification Palace, the home and workplace of the President of South Vietnam during the Vietnam War.
+Free time in the afternoon: there are some places are recommended to visit the Reunification Palace, the home and workplace of the President of South Vietnam during the Vietnam War.
 It witnessed the end of the Vietnam War during the Fall of Saigon on April 30, 1975, when a North Vietnamese Army tank crashed through its gates.

 The nearby Notre Dame Cathedral, built between 1877 and 1883, most materials for Saigon's Notre Dame Cathedral were imported from France.
 Neo-Romanesque in form, it is a major centre of Catholicism in modern Vietnam, and one of the city’s major landmarks.